EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.1.md

 ---
 ## Shadow Set (Usable by: Rogue or Stealth 5+)

-**Shadowsmith's Tools (T1)**
+> **Shadowsmith's Tools (T1)**
-You gain proficiency with firearms, and you learn to make an umbral weapon by wreathing a rifle in shadows with a 1-hour ritual.
+> You gain proficiency with firearms, and you learn to make an umbral weapon by wreathing a rifle in shadows with a 1-hour ritual.
 Once bonded, you can't be disarmed of it unless incapacitated.
 If on the same plane, you can summon the rifle as a bonus action.
 Your umbral weapon doesn't require ammunition, doesn't make sound when fired, and does not have the barrel property

-**Nightwalker's Boots (T1)**
+> **Nightwalker's Boots (T1)**
-When you are in darkness, you can use your bonus action to take the Hide action with advantage on the Stealth check and turn into a shadow for 1 minute or until you enter bright light.
+> When you are in darkness, you can use your bonus action to take the Hide action with advantage on the Stealth check and turn into a shadow for 1 minute or until you enter bright light.
 While in this form, you have advantage on Stealth checks, can move through spaces as narrow as 1 inch wide, have a climbing speed equal to your walking speed and are incapacitated.
 You can end the transformation early (no action required) on your turn.
-If you do so while in darkness, you can make am attack with your rifle (1d4 weapon die).
+If you do so while in darkness, you can make am attack with your rifle (1d4 weapon die)

-Void-Touched Skin (T2)
+> **Void-Touched Skin (T2)**
-You can see normally in darkness and dim light, both magical and nonmagical, to a distance of 120 feet.
+> You can see normally in darkness, both magical and nonmagical, to a distance of 120 feet.
 You can maintain the transformation of your Shadow Movement for up to 1 hour.
-While in shadow form, you have resistance to all damage except radiant.
+While in shadow form, you have resistance to all damage except radiant, wich you are vulnerable to

-### Eclipsed Soul's Umbral Mastery (T2)
+> **Umbral Cloak (T2)**

-You have advantage on attacks made from darkness.
-Once per turn when you hit with your umbral weapon, you can teleport to an unoccupied space within 30 feet that is in darkness.
-Your umbral weapon deals an extra 1d6 necrotic damage to creatures in bright light.
+> You have advantage on the first ranged attack made from darkness each turn and on a hit you can teleport to an unoccupied space within 30 feet that is also in darkness

+---
+---